Sachi7799/ai-debt-scanner/README.md

 The agent will output a standardized report and suggest a plan for improvement.

-## Publishing to skills.sh

-1. Push this repository to GitHub.
-2. Add the topics `gemini-skill`, `vibe-coding`, and `ai-agent` to your repo.
-3. Users can install it via:
+### Users can install it via:
     ```bash
-    npx skills add <your-username>/ai-debt-scanner
+    npx skills add sebamar88/ai-debt-scanner
     ```